Mowglithemaniac/Project0/README.md

 Author      : s090116, Declined#8151 (Discord ID)
 Date        : 29/09-20
 Last Updated: 11/12-21
-Description : This repository is created to include an introduction and overview
+Description : This repository is created to include an
-              into a number of subjects.
+              introduction and overview into a number of subjects.
-              If I'm the author the file is on copyright, else the source should be clearly defined within the folder Copyright   : All rights reserved
+              If I'm the author the file is on copyright, else the source should be clearly defined within the folder or document.
+Copyright   : All rights reserved
 ```